tiagojsag/playbook/projects/retrospective/index.md

 Ask someone to be the facilitator.
 That person will make sure everybody talks and express their ideas.
 Also, they will take notes during the session and will develop the conclusions document.
 The facilitator can be someone in the team or a special guest but in any case, that person will need background information about the project to better follow the conversation.
 Ideally they would not have worked directly on the project, so they can provide an outside perspective.

+For larger groups, consider to ask someone else to take notes besides the facilitator.

 Make sure everybody knows the subject and the objectives of the session.
 You can send an email beforehand and always go through them at the beginning of the session.

 Make sure to be positive in communicating.
 It’s about sharing what we could improve next time, in positive way we can learn from.
 It is not about blaming anyone or going into negative discussions.
 The goal is to improve, not to annoy people.